Greyfriars Charteris Centre: Mission church

 Charteris Memorial originated with the work of the Church of Scotland's Society of Deaconesses.
 A Deaconess House had been established at Mayfield Gardens in Newington in 1887 and moved to George Square the following year.
 The same year, Grisell Baillie was appointed the Church of Scotland's first deaconess.
 At the urging of Archibald Charteris, the St Ninian's Mission on the Pleasance, which the deaconesses staffed, was constructed and opened in 1891.
 The deaconesses also staffed the neighbouring Deaconess Hospital, which opened in 1894.

 In 1905, William Cowan was appointed to have oversight of missionary training.
 Cowan was a highly active minister and, during his tenure, the mission hosted a wide range of activities, including various youth groups.
 The mission's work was supported by Alice Maxwell, who, between 1888 and 1911, served as the first superintendent of Deaconess House.
 On 24 May 1912, Cowan was appointed minister of the newly constructed church next to the mission.
-The church's minister was an assistant of St Cuthbert's and the church's district was an excalve of St Cuthbert's parish.
+The church's minister was an assistant of St Cuthbert's and the church's district was an exclave of St Cuthbert's parish.
 The new church was named "Charteris Memorial".

 In 1934, the General Assembly gave the church a constitution equivalent to a quoad sacra parish, which allowed the minister a seat on the presbytery.
 The church was not, however, fully independent: the presbytery retained the right to appoint six elders from other congregations to Charteris Memorial's session.
 The practice of appointing external elders proved unworkable and the provision was soon abandoned; though Charteris Memorial's special constitution was only withdrawn in 1954.